ATLG

 Scoring

 Scoring is accomplished by summing numerical values (e.g., 1 = strongly disagree, 9 = strongly agree) across items for each subscale.
-Reverse scoring is used for some items as indicated on a subsequent page.
-The possible range of scores varies depending on the response scale used.
-With a 9-point response scale, for example, total scale scores can range from 20 (extremely positive attitudes) to 180 (extremely negative attitudes), with ATL and ATG subscale scores each ranging from 10 to 90.
+Reverse scoring is used for some items.
+For ease of interpretation, the sum of item values can be divided by the total number of items to yield a score that matches the response scale metric.
+The possible range of scores depends on the response scale used.

+Scores on the ATLG subscales are reliably correlated with other theoretically relevant constructs (e.g., Herek, 1994, 2009; Herek & Capitanio, 1996, 1999a, 1999b).
+Higher scores are associated with high religiosity, lack of interpersonal contact with gay men and lesbians, adherence to traditional gender-role attitudes, belief in a traditional family ideology, and endorsement of policies that discriminate against sexual minorities.
+In addition, ATG scores are reliably correlated with AIDS-related stigma in the United States.
 The ATLG's discriminant validity also has been established.
-Members of lesbian and gay organizations scored at the extreme positive end of the range (Herek, 1988), and nonstudent adults who publicly supported a local gay rights initiative scored significantly lower on the ATLG than did community residents who publicly opposed the initiative (Herek, 1994).
+Members of lesbian and gay organizations scored at the extreme positive end of the range, and nonstudent adults who publicly supported a gay rights ballot measure scored significantly lower on the ATLG than did community residents who publicly opposed the initiative (Herek, 1988, 1994).

 Other Information

-For a more thorough discussion of the ATLG's development and usage, and item and scale scores for various samples, see Herek (1994, 1998).
-For a comparison of Black and White adults' ATLG scores in a national telephone survey, see Herek and Capitanio (1995).
+For a more thorough discussion of the ATLG's development and usage, and item and scale scores for various samples, see Herek (1994, 1998; Herek & McLemore, 2011).

 Doctoral-level social and behavioral scientists, as well as students and researchers working under their supervision, may use the ATLG in not-for-profit research that is consistent with the American Psychological Association's Ethical Principles of Psychologists.
-It is not necessary to obtain formal permission from Dr. Herek to use the scale in research that meets these conditions.
+It is not necessary to obtain formal permission from Dr. Herek to use the scale in research that meets these conditions, and such permissions are not provided, even upon request.
 Permission to use the scale is explicitly denied to individuals who have been expelled or dropped from membership in a professional or scientific association because of their violation of the organization's ethical standards.

 References